Japan, South Korea boost FX swaps; say uncertainty on rise

 "We shared a view to strengthen working-level cooperation to resume the talks on the FTA between the two countries as soon as possible," Lee told a news conference in Seoul.

-Free trade talks between the neighbours broke down in 2004, but the two sides have maintained unofficial contacts to try to get negotiations back on track.
+Free trade talks between the neighbors broke down in 2004, but the two sides have maintained unofficial contacts to try to get negotiations back on track.

 (Additional reporting by Jack Kim in Seoul and Rie Ishiguro in Tokyo; Editing by Edmund Klamann and Jonathan Hopfner)